Distributed Stochastic Proximal Algorithm on Riemannian Submanifolds for Weakly-convex Functions: Numerical Experiments

 We set $N = 10$ nodes and fix $m_1 = \dots = m_{10} = 1000$, $n = 10$ and $p=5$.
-Data matrix $A$ is generated following a standard multivariate Gaussian distribution and randomly separated into each node.
+Data matrix $A$ is generated following a standard multivariate Gaussian distribution and randomly separated to each node.
 The condition numbers of $B$ are set to be $10$ and $100$, respectively.
 We run both algorithms under ER graph ($p = 0.6$).
 Let the multi-steps of consensus $t=1$, and the step size $\alpha = 1$.
 The step size $\beta_k=\frac{\sqrt{k+1}}{0.5}$ for DR-SGG and $\beta_k=\sqrt{k+1}$ for DR-SPP.
 The initials of every node are the same and generated randomly.
-The results are illustrated in Fig.\ref{fig3a} and \ref{fig3b}.
-We can see that a smaller $\kappa_g$ leads to a better convergence rate, which is consistent with the theoretical result.
-Besides, small (geodesic) curvature can make the algorithms more stable.
+The results are illustrated in Fig. \ref{fig3}.
+It shows that a smaller $\kappa_g$ leads to a better convergence rate, which is consistent with the theoretical result.
+Besides, small geodesic curvature can make the algorithms more stable.